 As a general rule, total costs to rent an apartment in Germany is structured: rent (‘Kalt Miete’ / cold rent) + running costs (‘Nebenkosten’) + utilities like heating and electricity (‘Heizung’ und ‘Strom’).

 Most ads for apartments in Berlin won’t list these items individually, but will show two rental amounts: “Kalt Miete’ (cold rent) and ‘Warm Miete’ (warm rent).

 The ‘Warm Miete’ should include the cold rent, running costs and utilities.
 But this is not always the case.
-For longer term apartments, you usually have to register your own account with a water and electricity supplier.
+For longer-term apartments, you usually have to register your own account with a gas and electricity supplier.
 In that case, your warm miete should only include running costs.

 Tip: Whether you’re renting an apartment in Berlin for short or long term, always ask whether water, gas, heating and electricity are included in the ‘Warm Miete’.

 Ideally, you should start looking for a flat or apartment in Berlin before arriving.
 But if that’s not possible, you could rent a short term room or apartment in Berlin before finding a more long term option.

 Moving To Germany: Short Term Accommodation in Berlin

 If you’re planning on moving to Germany and need a temporary place to stay, here’s some great short term accommodation options in Berlin:

 - AirBnB (get €34 discount off your first booking)